xiewu/stagehand/README.md

 3. **Computer use models with one line of code**: Stagehand lets you integrate computer use from OpenAI and Anthropic with one line of code.

+## Example

+Here's how to build a browser automation with Stagehand:

 <div align="center">
   <div style="max-width:300px;">
     <img src="/media/github_demo.gif" alt="See Stagehand in Action">
   </div>
 </div>

-Here's how to build the above browser automation with Stagehand:

 ```typescript
 // Use Playwright functions on the page object